West Yorkshire derbies: History

 Leeds United's relegation to League One in 2007 may have reignited this rivalry, although Bradford's relegation to League Two removed the possibility that the three major West Yorkshire football teams (Bradford, Huddersfield and Leeds) might be in the same division for the first time since the 1980s in the 2007–08 season; ultimately only Huddersfield and Leeds met each other in the third tier.
 In the 2010–11 and 2011–12 seasons all three teams involved in the West Yorkshire Derby were in different leagues, Bradford City were in League Two, Huddersfield Town were in League One and Leeds United played in the Championship.
 At the end of the 2011–12 season, Huddersfield were promoted from League One to the Championship, rekindling the rivalry with Leeds.
 In 2016–17 Huddersfield were promoted to the Premier League, making the rivalry go into hiatus again.
-Huddersfield were relegated at the end of the 2018–19 season and Leeds completed the double over their local rivals in the 2019–20 EFL Championship season on their way to winning promotion back to the Premier League after a 16 year absence.
+Huddersfield were relegated at the end of the 2018–19 season and Leeds completed the double over their local rivals in the 2019–20 EFL Championship season on their way to winning promotion back to the Premier League after a 16-year absence.
+In the 2023–24 EFL Championship, the rivalry made a return, with Leeds winning 4–1 at Elland Road in October 2023 before a 1–1 draw at the John Smith's Stadium in March 2024.

 Bradford City and Leeds United

-Bradford engage in a very fierce competition with local rivals Leeds United: they are considered to be the club's most hated rivals in modern times.
+Bradford City has a long-standing rivalry with Leeds United in the modern era.

 This rivalry is mainly due to the two cities' proximity to one another, which has exacerbated in later years because there has been some football fans within Bradford choosing to travel the short distance to support Leeds rather than the home town's City.
 Although Leeds fans are unlikely to raise the same level of emotion talking about Bradford that a City fan would in talking about Leeds.
 There may be other reasons, including the setting alight of a chip van by Leeds fans during a game between the two sides at Odsal perceived by some as a mockery of the Bradford City stadium fire.

 The last meeting between these two sides was at Valley Parade on 27 August 2014 in the Football League Cup, Leeds took a 1–0 lead in the 82nd minute, but Bradford won the game with goals from Billy Knott and James Hanson.

+Bradford City and Leeds City

+Before formation of Leeds United, Bradford City had with rivalry Leeds City, until its dissolution in 1919.
+Both the clubs met 6 times in Football League Second Division, where Bradford City won 4 times and 2 matches ended in a draw.

 Head-to-head record (including Leeds City)

+List of matches

 Current as of 27 August 2014.
 Statistics obtained from Soccerbase.